EdEfremoff/EdEfremoff/README.md

 - 👋 Hi, I’m @EdEfremoff
 - 👀 I’m interested in JavaScript, TypeScript, ReactJS, NodeJS, MongoDB, SQL
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning WebDev
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...